Amarrack/Calibre_EBook_Download/README.md

    ```
    The script will:
    - Scan the library for available book IDs
-   - Download the books to `Downloaded_Ebooks` on your Desktop
+   - Download the books to whatever you set in the `DOWNLOAD_DIR` it will also create the folder automatically.

 ---